cs-fullstack-2019-fall/git-tutorial-ic2-Kandice-CodeKid/README.md

 Our Code School is a hands-on class designed to train individuals to be entry-level software developers within a six-month course.
 The minimum education requirement is at least a high school diploma or GED.
 Students work in a small classroom setting and use real-word technologies to learn the fundamentals of coding, app development, the leadership, and the life skills needed for a successful career and job market competitiveness.

 This is my sentence.
 I am apart of this class because I want to be a software engineer.
-Awesomesause!!!!
+Awesomesauce!!!!
+I need a spellcheck. :)